Car Buying Strategies

 Toyota adds a lot of advanced driver aids as standard features on the 2020 Toyota RAV4 Hybrid.
 The Toyota Safety Sense (TSS) is a suite of driver aids now in its second version.
 This nifty suite bundles features like a road sign recognition feature, lane tracing, a pre-collision system that comes complete with pedestrian detection, a full-speed range dynamic radar cruise control, a lane departure warning, and automatic high beams.
 Available features include a blind spot monitoring system and parking sensors on both the front and rear of the vehicle.
 To top it all off, Toyota offers a zero-cost maintenance plan (which includes roadside assistance) for 2 years or 25,000 miles.

-Reasons Not to Buy a 2020 Toyota RAV4 Hybrid – The Cons
+Reasons You May Not Like the 2020 Toyota RAV4 Hybrid – The Cons

 1. The Brakes Feel Artificial